mategarb/VisuArc/README.md

 - mainTitle - a character indciating title for the arch diagram

 ## Output
-An arc diagram presenting hub and all its connections dervied from rules
+An arc diagram presenting part of the given network and all its connections dervied from rules.
+For example, a hub (master regulator) and all genes connected to it

 ## About
-Function is supported with a package "arcdiagram".
+Function is supported with the R package "arcdiagram".
 (Sanchez, Gaston.
 "Introduction to the R package arcdiagram", 2016)

 ## Usage